Seventh Generation Detergent Review: Our Honest & Unbiased Review (2021)

 If you’re using the “Free and Clear” version of this product, be aware that your clothes won’t have a particularly exciting smell when they come out of the machine.

-It’s hard to describe, but they just sort of smell like cotton.
+It’s hard to describe, but they just sort of smell musty and neutral.

-Another thing I noticed is if I’m tackling a red wine stain or a very messy cloth diaper, I do have to pre-treat the stains for a while and let them soak first.
-However, I would do that with traditional detergents all the time anyway, so it’s no different with Seventh Generation.
+Another thing I noticed is if I’m tackling a red wine stain or a very messy cloth diaper, I have to pre-treat the stains for a while and let them soak first.
+This isn’t ideal, as I’ve used stronger natural detergents where I didn’t need to bother doing this.

 Articles similar to this: